EthanCornell/EthanCornell/README.md

 Let's connect and build something amazing together!

+---
+### ⚡ Fun fact

+- 🏍️ I'm a passionate motorcyclist.
+- 🏍️ I've owned more than 20 motorcycles.
+- 🌍 I've ridden across more than 20 cities!
 <!--
 **EthanCornell/EthanCornell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.